-- A structured training programme for newly appointed Trustee Directors including completion of the Pension Regulator's Trustees toolkit, which is an online learning programme. - Assessing training needs and identifying gaps in knowledge through regular self-assessments. - Undergoing regular training for the year, this included training on DC investments and investment strategy training, DC governance training in respect upcoming regulatory changes, training on pensioner buy-ins, actuarial valuation training and GMP Equalisation training.

-• Maintaining training logs for each individual Trustee Director which supports the above.

-The Trustee has engaged with its professional advisers regularly throughout the year to ensure that it exercises its functions properly and take professional advice where needed.
+- A structured training programme for newly appointed Trustee Directors including completion of the Pension Regulator's Trustees toolkit, which is an online learning programme. - Assessing training needs and identifying gaps in knowledge through regular self-assessments. - Undergoing regular training for the year, this included investment strategy training, training on pensioner buy-ins and training on possible end games. - Maintaining training logs for each individual Trustee Director which supports the above. - The Trustee has engaged with its professional advisers regularly throughout the year to ensure that it exercises its functions properly and take professional advice where needed.
 In exercising its functions this has required knowledge of key scheme documents such as the Trust Deed & Rules, Trustee Report & Accounts and Statement of Investment Principles.
-A few of the areas that support this statement are set out below:

-- Updates to the Statement of Investment Principles for investment strategy changes and preparation for the production of an Implementation statement. - Arrange preparation and audit of the annual Trustee's Report and Accounts. - The law relating to pensions and trusts through updating the risk register. - Review of quarterly administration reports to monitor service delivery against agreed service levels standards and assessing the member experience. - Reviewing investment reports to assess fund performance against benchmarks, and funds against overall Scheme aim and objectives, as set out in the statement of Investment Principles. - Maintaining a regime for proper governance reviewing and updating the Trustee's governance framework for the DC Section of the Scheme. - Implementing the investment strategy changes following completion of the investment strategy review.
+A few of the areas that support this statement are set out below: - Preparation for the production of an Implementation statement. - Arrange preparation and audit of the annual Trustee's Report and Accounts. - The law relating to pensions and trusts through updating the risk register. - Review of quarterly administration reports to monitor service delivery against agreed service levels standards and assessing the member experience. - Reviewing investment reports to assess fund performance against benchmarks, and funds against overall Scheme aim and objectives, as set out in the statement of Investment Principles. - Maintaining a regime for proper governance reviewing and updating the Trustee's governance framework for the DC Section of the Scheme. - Implementing the investment strategy changes following completion of the investment strategy review in March 2022.